 An Enduring Power of Attorney (EPA) allows you to give someone you trust the power to act in your place.
 EPA's can be drafted to come into effect immediately or when something should happen to cause you to lose capacity to handle your own affairs.
 It is quite common and recommended for married couples to have an EPA in place for each other, so the partner can deal with the couple’s assets should something happen to their partner.

 EPA's can allow the nominated attorney to make personal and health decisions for you.
 The attorney can be allowed, if desired, to make a broad range of decisions such as consenting to medical assistance or certain decisions to refuse medical care on your behalf.
+(However, this can be overridden by an Advance Health Directive so it is important to recieve the right advice.)

 An EPA is a very powerful document and the decision to have one in place must be carefully considered.